 Facilities within the Richita Centre

-The Richita Centre provides all the necessary learning infrastructure to high standards, despite the fact that we are talking about a building in the middle of the forest for 30 people.
+The Richita Centre provides all the necessary learning infrastructure to high standards, despite the fact that we are talking about a building in the middle of the forest.
 It is equipped with solid wooden tables and chairs, made by local carpenters, and presentation equipment.
-For those who intend to spend more than one day here, they will have access to four large bedrooms with private bathroom for students, with a capacity of 28 beds.
+For those who intend to spend more than one day here, they will have access to four large bedrooms with private bathroom for students.
 The centre has a fully equipped kitchen and meals can be served during the summer on the outdoor veranda.

 From a forestry cabin to a centre for the future